cfunkhouser/tailscalesd/README.md

 HTTP server.
 It respects four configuration parameters, each of which may be specified as a flag or an environment variable.

-- `--token` / `TAILSCALE_API_TOKEN` is a Tailscale API token with appropriate permissions to access the Tailscale API and iterate devices.
-- `--tailnet` / `TAILNET` is the name of the tailnet to enumerate.
-- `--address` / `ADDRESS` is the host:port on which to serve Tailscale SD.
+- `-address` / `ADDRESS` is the host:port on which to serve TailscaleSD.
   Defaults to `0.0.0.0:9242`.
-- `--poll` / `TAILSCALE_API_POLL_LIMIT` is the limit of how frequently the Tailscale API may be polled.
+- `-poll` / `TAILSCALE_API_POLL_LIMIT` is the limit of how frequently the Tailscale API may be polled.
 Cached results are served between intervals.
   Defaults to 5 minutes.
+Also applies to local API.
+- `-localapi` / `TAILSCALE_USE_LOCAL_API` instructs TailscaleSD to use the
+  `tailscaled`-exported local API for discovery.
+- `-tailnet` / `TAILNET` is the name of the tailnet to enumerate.
+Required when using the public API.
+- `-token` / `TAILSCALE_API_TOKEN` is a Tailscale API token with appropriate permissions to access the Tailscale API and enumerate devices.
+Required when using the public API.

 ```console
 $ TAILSCALE_API_TOKEN=SUPERSECRET tailscalesd --tailnet alice@gmail.com
 2021-08-04T15:38:14Z Serving Tailscale service discovery on "0.0.0.0:9242"
 ```

+### Public vs Local API

+TailscaleSD is capable of discovering devices both from Tailscale's public API, and from the local API served by `tailscaled` on the node on which TailscaleSD is run.
+By using the public API, TailscaleSD will dicover _all_ devices in the tailnet, regardless of whether the local node is able to reach them or not.
+Devices found using the local API will be reachable from the local node, according to your Tailscale ACLs.

+See the label comments in [`tailscalesd.go`](./tailscalesd.go) for details about which labels are supported for each API type. **Do not assume they will be the same labels, or that values will match across the APIs!**

 ## Prometheus Configuration